Making Space in Abstraction

 "Making Space" does not try to pick winners in the contemporary scene—although women like Kate Shepherd have done plenty to drive the resurgence of painting.
 MoMA has been picking winners for a long time, but that is starting to look more suspect in a hot market with a short memory.
 Rather, it tackles the glory years of postwar abstraction and Minimalism.
 With "Women of Abstract Expressionism" in Denver, Carmen Herrera and "Labyrinth of Forms" at the Whitney, "Perseverance", or Emily Mason and Sonia Gechtoff in the galleries, other institutions are getting the point, too.
 The display of the collection quite generally will be changing as well—and the changes are rubbing off on men.

 The show calls attention to past practices as well, although not going all the way back to Sophie Taeuber-Arp.
 When critics object to a paucity of women in museums, they almost always mean MoMA.
-Recently women have seemed to be everywhere, but at this museum mostly as Marina Abramovic staring off into space.
+Recently women in abstract art have seemed to be everywhere, but at this museum mostly as Marina Abramovic staring off into space.
 The good news is that more than third of this show consists of fairly recent acquisitions.
 The bad news is what that says about the last forty years or more, after paintings by Lee Krasner, Joan Mitchell, Helen Frankenthaler, and Agnes Martin as well as Krasner in collage shaped a generation's understanding of postwar art.
 With shows like this, they could shape a new generation's understanding now.

 Not that MoMA was ever out of the picture.
 It says as much with the exhibition title, which recalls the standard history of abstraction as formalism, as well as the need to make room for women.
 It says so, too, in mentioning exhibitions going back to 1951.
 It cites "Abstraction in Photography" when it comes to Barbara Morgan and Gertrude Altschul, "The Responsive Eye" when it comes to Bridget Riley and Op Art, and "Wall Hangings" when it comes to Sheila Hicks and Anni Albers—who had served as acting director of the weaving workshop at the Bauhaus.
 It opens with big gestures in red, blue, and green by Grace Hartigan, whose work toured the country in "New American Painting" starting in 1956.
 She was the sole woman present.